Data Storage System

 Additionally, the data storage system provides an API to interact with the sub-components.
 In case of distributed storage, a custom API is implemented in order to provide ease of access to the features supported by the storage, however, the i3-MARKET shall rely on the API of the decentralised storage provided out-of-box.

-Figure 1.
-Data Storage System in i3-MARKET context shows the data storage system in the i3-MARKET context.
+Figure 1. shows the data storage system in the i3-MARKET context.
 All components that need to persist some global state or use global data for operation will interact with the data storage system.
 The data storage system needs do interface with the Semantic engine system and the Trust, security and privacy system for access management.
 However, the interaction between the Data storage system and the Semantic engine system is not yet finalized and is subject to change during the course of implementation.

 The Storage system consists of two main subsystems for implementing the decentralised storage and distributed storage features, respectively.
 The subsystems are, at least in the initial architecture, relatively independent of other systems and also with each other.